 The Stars Team:

 Jill Telford is an educator, artist and avid reader.
-She has been serving children and families for several years.
-She plays basketball, writes/paints and often travels to the beach.
+She has an MA in Literacy Studies.
+She has been serving children and families for many years.
 Being one of many educators in our field, I am honored and thankful to be able to play a small part in keeping play, creativity, metacognition, make believe, story telling, and the arts alive for children each and every day.

 The Rainbows Team: